rajansingh714/FlightandSearchService/README.md

 ## Project Setup
 - Clone the project on your local
 - Execute `npm install` on the same as of your root directory of the download project
-- Create a `.env` files in the root directory and add the following environment variable
-    - `PORT=3000`

 -Inside the `src/config` folder create a new file `config.json` and then add the following piece of json